Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: : A Benchmark for the Top 25 Most Dangerous CWE Weaknesses

 \subsection{Realistic Vulnerability Generation}

-To construct a robust benchmark with at least 50 vulnerable and 50 corresponding fixed functions per CWE type, sufficient real-world examples of self-contained vulnerabilities are necessary.
-However, some CWE categories lack adequate real-world examples, making it necessary to synthesize additional realistic vulnerability-fixing pairs.
-To address this challenge, we propose the \textbf{Realistic Vulnerability Generation} (\rvg) framework, a multi-agent LLM approach illustrated in \Cref{fig:benchvul}.
-The \rvg framework comprises four interrelated roles: \emph{Context \& Threat Modeler}, \emph{Vulnerable Implementer}, \emph{Security Auditor}, and \emph{Security Reviewer}.
+Constructing a robust benchmark of 50 vulnerability-fix pairs per CWE requires sufficient self-contained, real-world examples.
+However, since this data is lacking for some CWE types, we synthesize realistic pairs to fill the gaps.
+To address this, we propose the \textbf{Realistic Vulnerability Generation} (\rvg) pipeline, a novel multi-agent LLM approach illustrated in the right of \Cref{fig:benchvul}. \rvg comprises four interrelated roles, detailed as follows. \emph{Context \& Threat Modeler}, \emph{Vulnerable Implementer}, \emph{Security Auditor}, and \emph{Security Reviewer}.
 Each role contributes to generating realistic, validated vulnerability pairs, detailed as follows.
 Due to space constraints, the full prompts and scripts are provided in the replication package\footnote{\url{https://github.com/yikun-li/TitanVul-BenchVul}}.

-\myparagraph{Context \& Threat Modeler} Given a CWE ID and name as inputs, this agent initiates the \rvg process by creating a realistic application context and identifying a corresponding attack vector.
+\myparagraph{Context \& Threat Modeler} Given a CWE ID and description as inputs, this agent initiates the \rvg process by creating a realistic application context and identifying a corresponding attack vector.
 To maximize diversity and realism, this agent selects a distinct programming language, technology stack, user roles, and functionalities for each scenario.
 It also maintains uniqueness by tracking previously generated contexts, employing a first-in-first-out (FIFO) approach to prevent repetition.

 \myparagraph{Vulnerable Implementer} This agent generates a realistic and self-contained vulnerable code snippet based explicitly on the context and attack vector defined by the previous agent.
 The code incorporates subtle but exploitable vulnerabilities, accompanied by comments describing the intended functionality without indicating vulnerabilities.
-This approach closely mimics real-world development scenarios.

-\myparagraph{Security Auditor} The Security Auditor analyzes the vulnerable code snippet to identify security flaws and subsequently produces a secure, production-ready version of the same code.
-Each code modification is documented through comments, clearly indicating the original vulnerability and the rationale behind each remediation, following established security best practices.
+\myparagraph{Security Auditor} The Security Auditor analyzes the context, attack vector, and vulnerable code snippet to identify security flaws and subsequently produces a secure version of the code.